 STEMI is one type of heart attack caused by a sudden blood clot in a major coronary artery.
 Because of a sudden interruption of blood supply to the heart, the full thickness of the heart muscle is damaged.
 STEMI is a more serious form of heart attack compared with other forms of heart attack in which only partial thickness damage of the heart muscle occurs.

 STEMI symptoms typically include chest pain or chest tightness.
 Other symptoms include pain radiating to the neck, jaw, shoulder, back or arms; shortness of breath; nausea and vomiting; or profuse sweating.
+People in all communities need to learn about these symptoms so they, their family members, or others will know to call emergency telephone numbers quickly when these symptoms arise.

 STEMI is diagnosed using clinical symptoms and electrocardiogram (ECG) findings, blood markers for heart damage, and coronary angiograms looking for blocked arteries.

-In some STEMI cases, the patient also suffers out-of-hospital cardiac arrest (OHCA).
-This occurs when the heart completely stops pumping blood and the person requires CPR within 10 minutes and defibrillation-using controlled electric shock to restore the heart's normal rhythm-or they will die.
+In some cases, the patient also suffers out-of-hospital cardiac arrest (OHCA).
+This occurs when the heart completely stops pumping blood and people require immediate CPR and defibrillation (electric shock) to restore the heart's normal rhythm - or they will die.